Skip to main content

 • Option 1: Complete the PLE requirement process:

-• Option 2: Request an exemption for one of the following reasons:
+• Option 2: Request an exemption for one of the following reasons utilizing the Paid Lunch Equity Reporting Form for SY 2025-2026

-• The SFA Participates in a provision on a district-wide basis (Community Eligibility Provision (CEP) or Provision 2) and does not charge students
+• The SFA will participate in a provision in SY 2025-2026 on a district-wide basis (Community Eligibility Provision [CEP] or Provision 2) and will not charge students for school meals

 • The SFA is a Residential Child Care Institution (RCCI) and does NOT have day students

-Nonprogram foods are foods and beverages, other than those sold as part of a reimbursable meal, purchased with funds from a sponsor's nonprofit food service account.
+Nonprogram foods are foods and beverages, other than those sold as part of a reimbursable meal, purchased with funds from a School Food Authority's nonprofit school food service account.
 Nonprogram foods must comply with 7 CFR 210.14.

-Sponsors are required to determine if the percent of total revenue that is generated from nonprogram food sales is equal to or greater than the percent of total foods costs that are attributable to the sponsor's purchase of nonprogram foods.
-Sponsors must ensure that nonprogram foods are priced sufficiently to meet the nonprogram foods requirement, or secure non federal funding to make up any shortfalls in the nonprofit food service account.
-Sponsors are required to retain records that document compliance with Revenue from Nonprogram Foods requirements.
+School Food Authorities are required to determine if the percent of total revenue that is generated from nonprogram food sales, is equal to or greater than, the percent of total food costs that are attributable to the School Food Authority's purchase of nonprogram foods.
+Nonprogram foods must be priced sufficiently to meet the nonprogram foods requirement, or nonfederal funding must be secured to make up any shortfalls in the nonprofit school food service account.
+Records that document compliance with Revenue from Nonprogram Foods requirements must be retained.

 Federal programs often have a requirement of a state fund match in order to receive federal funds.

 Sponsors that receive state appropriated general purpose or undesignated education funds (aka State School Funds) are required to complete this state match.
 This includes School Districts and ESD's.
 This requirement does not apply to Residential Child Care Institutions (RCCIs).
-The requirement for state match is attached to having an agreement to operate NSLP, which is considered still in effect during SSO/SFSP COVID operation
+The requirement for state match is attached to having an agreement to operate NSLP.

 • ODE Pre-Approved Equipment List